 Madelyn resting on one the cannons that used to defend the Barracks along the Mississippi River.

-Our afternoon adventure to Jefferson Barracks was humbling.
+Jefferson Barracks was humbling.
 The Barracks opened in 1826, at one point was the oldest and first permanent military post west of the Mississippi River and serves as a final resting place for soldiers going farther back than the Spanish American War up to present day soldiers.
 During the Civil War through WWII it was a training camp, hospital, and departure point for soldiers being sent off to war.
 We drove around the grounds for a few hours and in every direction we saw row after row of white headstones that marked our nation's hero's--known and unknown who have sacrificed their life so that my family and I can fully experience freedom and protection-something I think we all take for granted.

 Jefferson Barracks is the second largest National Cemetery.